 A new low-noise S-band receiver was designed and constructed by the entire ATNF Receiver Group, with Mal Sinclair managing the project.
-During a special ceremony held in early 1996, the receiver was hoisted into position.
+During a special ceremony to officially launch the Parkes Galileo Tracks, on Monday, 25 March 1996, the receiver was hoisted into position.

 Several distinguished visitors were present at a ceremony to officially launch the Parkes Galileo Tracks.
 Dr. Edward C. Stone, the Director of JPL, was the guest of honour as were Mr. Malcolm Macintosh, the Chief Executive of the CSIRO, Prof. Ron Ekers, the Director of the ATNF and Mr. Peter Churchill, the Director of the Tidbinbilla Tracking Station (CDSCC).